GAsNA/KFS-1/README.md

 - **F2**: go to next screen

 **TODO**:
+- Fix keyboard for arrows and other scancode
 - Constitancy name console/terminal: rename to terminal
 - Fix deletion for \n and \t
 - Clean code for .h please